Yaroslav1992-art/todo-js/README.md

 # todo-js

-todo on vanilla js. todo working with localStorage
+todo on vanilla JS (TypeScript). todo working with localStorage